Let’s write a good network engineer resume.

 And you can select from any of these professional resume layouts:

-- Functional layout - Emphasises skills, lacks storytelling and skim-friendliness
+- Functional layout - Emphasizes skills, lacks storytelling and skim-friendliness

 - Reverse Chronological - Cleaner, but makes it hard to combine the power of skills and certificates with experience